Blind Lemon Jefferson: Death and grave

 Jefferson died in Chicago at 10:00 a.m. on December 19, 1929, of what his death certificate said was "probably acute myocarditis".
 For many years, rumors circulated that a jealous lover had poisoned his coffee, but a more likely explanation is that he died of a heart attack after becoming disoriented during a snowstorm.
-Some have said that he died of a heart attack after being attacked by a dog in the middle of the night.
+Another rumor stated that Jefferson died of a heart attack after being attacked by a dog in the middle of the night.
 In his 1983 book Tolbert's Texas, Frank X. Tolbert claims that he was killed while being robbed of a large royalty payment by a guide escorting him to Chicago Union Station to catch a train home to Texas.
 Paramount Records paid for the return of his body to Texas by train, accompanied by the pianist William Ezell.

 Jefferson was buried at Wortham Negro Cemetery (later Wortham Black Cemetery) in Wortham, Freestone County, Texas.
 His grave was unmarked until 1967, when a Texas historical marker was erected in the general area of his plot; however, the precise location of the grave is still unknown.

 By 1996, the cemetery and marker were in poor condition, and a new granite headstone was erected in 1997.
 The inscription reads: "Lord, it's one kind favor I'll ask of you, see that my grave is kept clean."
 In 2007, the cemetery's name was changed to Blind Lemon Memorial Cemetery, and his gravesite is kept clean by a cemetery committee in Wortham.
-As of 2022, the entire cemetery was in an excellent state of maintenance.